ctjohnson2/flu/README.md

 # Flu modeling project

+Efforts to reliably forecast influenza seasonal illnesses have long been a challange due to a variety of factors: virus mutation, vaccine efficacy, population willingness to become vaccinated, etc. An accurate inflluenza forecast can help hospital preperation for incoming patients as well as prepare drug manufacturers and distributers to have adaquate supply.

 In an effort to prepare for influenza related pharmaceutical purchasing, I have created this repository for estimating flu severity in the U.S. utilizing southern hemisphere flu rates as predictors.
 In order to ensure patients have their medications during the flu season, the suppliers that manufacture the pharmaceuticals need as much notice as possible.
 Estimating the flu season as early as the summer before can give suppliers the adaquate time needed to prepare the necessary supply.
+Typical state of the art techniques have a forecast range of ~1-4 weeks, so this approach sacrifices some of the week-to-week accuracy in order to increase the forecasting power to ~5-6 months.

-Data used in this project comes from the WHO as well as the CDC's Flu-Surv data set and can be found below.
+Data used in this project comes from the WHO as well as the CDC's FluSurv-NET data set and can be found below.

 WHO data available at https://www.who.int/teams/global-influenza-programme/surveillance-and-monitoring/influenza-surveillance-outputs